Johannes Kelpius: Music

 Kelpius was a musician, and he and his followers took with them instruments that became an integral part of church life.
 Kelpius was also a composer, and is sometimes called the first Pennsylvanian composer, based on his unproven authorship of several hymns in The Lamenting Voice of the Hidden Love.
 The 70-page hymnbook which he is believed to have composed is the earliest extant musical manuscript compiled in the thirteen British colonies.
 It is likely that he wrote the text, though the tunes are mostly based on German songs; four come from Christian Knorr von Rosenroth's Neuer Helicon (Nuremberg, 1684), and another four are from other German sources dated 1690 and later.
 The harmonies show considerable musical talent and skill.
 The English translations in the collection are attributed to his disciple Christopher Witt, an Englishman who joined the mystics.
 Witt is said also to have built them a pipe organ, said to be the first privately owned organ in North America.

 Literary references

-Kelpius has featured in a few scattered references in literature.
-The novelist George Lippard mentions "the monks of the Wissahikon" in his The Rose of Wissahikon.
-John Greenleaf Whittier borrowed from one of Lippard's short romances, based more on what should have been than on what actually happened, to include Kelpius in his 1872 poem Pennsylvania Pilgrim:
+Kelpius has featured in a few scattered references in American literature.
+George Lippard calls Kelpius's followers "the monks of the Wissahikon" in his 1847 novel The Rose of Wissahikon.
+John Greenleaf Whittier borrowed from one of Lippard's short romances to include Kelpius in his 1872 poem Pennsylvania Pilgrim:

 The novel Woman in the Wilderness by Jonathan D. Scott has a quite different tone.
 Scott imagines Kelpius shortly before his death offering this advice to a fellow seeker of wisdom: "... how precious are friendships and how difficult are goodbyes! ... grow into a full life of joy as well as wisdom. ...
 I beg you not to defer your life in expectation of some promised tomorrow, for our gift is the present."